Arkady23/http.net-https.net/README.md

 3.1.1.
 February 2025.
 Increasing the maximum number of threads and default databases used.
 3.2.0.
 March 2025.
 Added launch of vfp instance if user quit it.
 3.2.1.
 March 2025.
 Since this version, the VFP.memlib COM server is used to implement streams.
+3.2.2.
+March 2025.
+Removed left spaces from header values ​​(after colons) placed in the HTTP_HEADERS variable.